scriptmaster/unpm/README.md

 ## Want security audits and security teams to pass your code-base?

 Create and specify custom registry with import_map.json and custom cdn specification.

+## Wanted to always ensure cicd builds are fast?
+For CICD / staging environments, now you can push node_modules folder along with your src/ it has become so lightweight!!

+No more waiting time for npm i to finish in test-runs and builds.